drdelaney/101Hero-Marlin-Config/README.md

 ## Reflashing the board

 Download the correct Marlin version.
-As of 3/23/2017, this configuration is known to work for [Marlin 1.1.0rc8-BugFix] (https://github.com/MarlinFirmware/Marlin/tree/RCBugFix).
+As of 6/11/2017, this configuration is known to work for [Marlin 1.1.3] (https://github.com/MarlinFirmware/Marlin/tree/1.1.x).
-Later on, this should just be any 1.1.x version.
 Copy the Configuration.h and Configuration_adv.h to the Marlin folder, and load Marlin.ino into the Arduino IDE.
 This can be done by viewing the file with the "raw" option, then right click, and save-as.
 Choose a location.
 Make sure "type" is set to "All Files".
 Finally move the files into the Marlin folder, overwriting the existing files.

 Open the Marlin.ino file with the Arduino software.